 Chesneys stoves must only use HETAS approved wood fuels and smokeless coal.
 Do not use any liquid fuels.

+Do not use any liquid ruels.

 Do not over load your stove.

 Never empty the ash when the fire is alight.

 Do not burn solid fuel and wood at the same time.
 Wood burns from the top down, whereas solid fuel burns from the bottom up, therefore there is a conflict of air supply for complete combustion of your fuel.